NASA-AMMOS/plandev-docs/docs/mission-modeling/configuration.md

 ## Declaration

-To use a mission model configuration the `@WithConfiguration` annotation must be used within the mission model's [package-info.java](./introduction.mdx#the-package-infojava-file) to register the configuration with Aerie.
+To use a mission model configuration the `@WithConfiguration` annotation must be used within the mission model's [package-info.java](./introduction.mdx#the-package-infojava-file) to register the configuration with PlanDev.

-For example, the Aerie mission model template [package-info.java](https://github.com/NASA-AMMOS/aerie-mission-model-template/blob/main/src/main/java/missionmodel/package-info.java) makes use of this annotation:
+For example, the PlanDev mission model template [package-info.java](https://github.com/NASA-AMMOS/aerie-mission-model-template/blob/main/src/main/java/missionmodel/package-info.java) makes use of this annotation:

 ```java
 @MissionModel(model = Mission.class)